nycAndyT66/Train-Scenery/README.md

 ## Design Cycle
 ### My design cycle is...
 - Idea: First manifest an idea to create/add on to your project.
 - Prototype: Create a rough sketch/program on what this idea is suppose to do.
-Idealy code it outside of your product
+Idealy code it outside of your product.
 - Implementation: Implement the idea into your main product
 - Testing For bugs and tweaks: Change and Alter the code in your main program to ensure if it works properly
+- Polish: Ensure the code is well organized.
-- Save and Publish: Finished adding on an idea/ making a program.
+- Save and Publish: Finished adding on an idea.
 Back to the first step of the design cycle.
 ## Functions:
 Currently there are two functions as of now being
 - Day Night Cycle through a buttons